Ground-mounted solar panels

 All homeowners can benefit from ground-mounted solar panels systems

-Additionally, the bracings in standard ground-mount systems can be removed with ease and are light.
-They are more secure if you choose the pole-mount.
+Furthermore, the bracings used in traditional ground-mount systems are removed with ease and are light.
+They’ll be more secure if you opt for{ a|| the} pole-mount.

 What is a suitable area for a ground-mounted solar system?